 One in 26 people in the United States will develop epilepsy at some point in their lifetime, and nearly 1/3 of these continue to live with uncontrollable seizures because no available treatments work for them.
 In addition to seizures, many epileptic individuals suffer from impaired cognitive function such as memory loss.
 These memory impairments are often even more debilitating for the patients than the seizures themselves.
 Impairment of long-term autobiographical memory is especially disabling, because our autobiographical memories are how we define our sense of who we are.
 Nevertheless, current clinical approaches to treating epilepsy have focused almost exclusively on reducing the frequency and severity of seizures rather than on addressing cognitive impairments, including memory loss.
 Our proposed project will provide the first insights into potential treatments for the debilitating cognitive impairments associated with drug-resistant epilepsy.

-Recently developed implantable brain stimulation devices appear to hold particular promise for drug-resistant epilep.
-So called responsive neurostimulator devices (RNS; Neuropace Inc.) record continuously from chronically implanted electrodes in the patients’ brains.
-The RNS devices are fully battery powered, allowing the patients to go about their normal routines (rather than being required to stay in the hospital).
+Recently developed implantable brain stimulation devices appear to hold particular promise for drug-resistant epilepsy.
+The responsive neurostimulator device (RNS; Neuropace Inc.) records electrocorticography continuously from chronically implanted electrodes in the patients’ brain.
+The RNS devices are fully battery powered, allowing the patients to go about their normal routines (rather than being required to stay in the hospital or operating room for electrocorticography).
 When the RNS device’s onboard computer determines that a seizure is imminent, the device automatically stimulates the epileptic tissue the electrodes are recording from according to a pre-specified stimulation protocol.
 The stimulator’s pulse sequences are calibrated to block seizure activity from spreading.
-Over the past five years, our ongoing work in collaboration with Neuropace suggests that these RNS devices can reduce seizure activity nearly as effectively as resective surgery (i.e., surgically removing epileptic tissue from the patient’s brain) but at much lower risk to the patient.
+Over the past five years, our ongoing work in collaboration suggests that these RNS devices can significantly reduce seizure activity in patients where epilepsy surgery is not an option.

-Because the RNS devices record continuously as the patients go about their normal routines, we believe this affords us an unprecedented opportunity.
+Because the RNS device records continuously as the patients go about their normal routines, we believe this affords us an unprecedented opportunity.
 Specifically, we will be able to gain insights into the neural mechanisms underlying seizure formation and memory impairments associated with epilepsy, and develop brain stimulation-based treatments that seek not only to reduce seizures but also to begin to restore healthy memory function.
 Further, because the RNS devices record even while the patients are outside of the hospital (unlike other methods for recording from implanted electrodes in humans), it means that we will be able to study cognitive function as the patients behave in the real world (rather than being confined to a hospital bed).

 Our central hypothesis is that the memory impairments associated with epilepsy arise due to impaired hippocampal function.
 This hypothesis has amassed widespread support over the last half century, perhaps beginning in 1957 when the epilepsy patient HM had large portions of his medial temporal lobes removed (including substantial portions of the hippocampi on both sides of his brain).
 (HM subsequently lost all ability to form new autobiographical memories.)
 We will use the RNS device to study the dynamics of hippocampal activity during memory formation and retrieval (both in and out of the lab), and to understand how hippocampal function is disrupted by seizures.
 Informed by our findings, we will also seek to develop hippocampal stimulation protocols that seek to restore memory function (in addition to reducing seizure frequency and severity).